conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 This page explains how the Conduktor Gateway manages Service Accounts, client authentication, and ACLs (Access Control Lists).

 :::info Definition
-A **Service Account** is a non-human identity used by clients to authenticate and perform actions on Kafka resources through the Gateway, depending on their ACLs.
+A **Service Account** is a non-human identity used by clients to authenticate and perform actions on Kafka resources through Gateway, depending on their ACLs.
 :::

 1. [Local and External Service Accounts](#local-and-external-service-accounts)